hanhee-song/slic/docs/mvp_list.md

 # MVP List

-... is a Slack clone that allows users to create channels, DMs, and group chats to message other users.
+Slic is a Slack clone that allows users to create channels, DMs, and group chats to message other users.

 #### 1. User CRUD and guest login